uriaLevko/AirBNB_boston_analysis/README.md

 5. Does removing those features improves the model results?

 # Overview

 You are welcom to read the full analysis in medium on:
-In this project, I used the *listing data* availible in https://www.kaggle.com/airbnb/boston/ to try and answer some qustions regardin pattern in the data.
+In this project, I used the *listing data* availible in https://www.kaggle.com/airbnb/boston/ to try and answer some qustions regardin pattern in the data.<br>
 Finally, I've trained a basic linear model to determine whether its possible to predict a price using this data.

 # Concepts

-During the process of analysis, I decided to put a lot of focus on presenting as little code as possible in the notebook.
+During the process of analysis, I decided to put a lot of focus on presenting as little code as possible in the notebook.<br>
-I also wanted to be able to use same analysis on different parts of data, in a fast and easy way, in order to be able to find patterns more easily.
+I also wanted to be able to use same analysis on different parts of data, in a fast and easy way, in order to be able to find patterns more easily.<br>
-To echive those goals, I wrote quite alot of helper functions, designed spesificaly to help in this work flow.
+To echive those goals, I wrote quite alot of helper functions, designed spesificaly to help in this work flow.<br>
-In addition, I wrote a Class to help me with 2 extra demanding topics:
+In addition, I wrote a Class to help me with 2 extra demanding topics:<br>
-* text preprocessing, visualization and analysis
+* Text preprocessing, visualization and analysis
 * Feature selection and Model activation

 This class is availible through PyPI to download and use on https://pypi.org/project/nlp-model-flow/#files Please keep in mind that this isnt complete package in terms of documentaion needed - But, I plan on adding extra comments and support soon.